There’s Nowhere To Hang Out For Free Anymore And It’s Making Us Lonely

 AdvertisementADVERTISEMENT

-Christenson says that she regularly speaks to people who can see the appeal and benefit of third places in her work.
+Karen says that she regularly speaks to people who can see the appeal and benefit of third places in her work.
 So why aren’t they found everywhere?
 One factor is a lack of funding for currently existing spaces.
-Last year the Guardian found that local authorities in England are spending nearly £330 million less a year on parks and open spaces than they were a decade ago, leading to deterioration and lack of work done to make these spaces hospitable.
-This is mirrored indoors too, as publicly funded third places like local libraries and art centers have faced slashed budgets and even closure in the last decade.
+Last year the Guardian found that local authorities in England are spending nearly £330m less a year on parks and open spaces than they were a decade ago, leading to deterioration and lack of work done to make these spaces hospitable.
+This is mirrored indoors too, as publicly funded third places like local libraries and art centres have faced slashed budgets and even closure in the last decade.

-Third places are increasingly deprioritized, particularly in cities.
-“If you look at very high density cities, oftentimes so much density means a lot of other things get squeezed out, including public space,” Matthews explains.
+Third places are increasingly deprioritised, particularly in cities.
+As Tony explains: “if you look at very high density cities, oftentimes so much density means a lot of other things get squeezed out, including public space.”
 He attributes this to the idea that crowding more and more people into cities is a good thing.
-“There's more people to be housed and there's a pressure to build more apartment towers — we need as much land as we can possibly get and therefore what we often sacrifice is public space.”
-Any space that does not become housing is likely to be commercialized, either as offices or retail units that will discourage people from loitering (unless they are spending money).
+“There's more people to be housed and there's a pressure to build more apartment towers – we need as much land as we can possibly get and therefore what we often sacrifice is public space.”
+Any space that does not become housing is likely to be commercialised, either as offices or retail units that will discourage people from loitering (unless they are spending money).

-In fact, third places are still freely accessible — if you can afford them.
-While expensive third places continue to exist (like members’ only golf clubs or gyms), social spaces with low- to no-barrier to entry are few and far between.
-For the third places that may have once been affordable like cafes, pubs, and cinemas, there was already an immense challenge in surviving the COVID lockdown.
+In fact, third places are still freely accessible – if you can afford them.
+While expensive third places continue to exist (like members’ only golf clubs or the aptly named gym Third Space), social spaces with low- to no-barrier to entry are few and far between.
+For the third places that may have once been affordable like cafes, pubs and cinemas, there was already an immense challenge in surviving the COVID lockdown.
 Those that did are now navigating rising costs of keeping the doors open due to the cost of living crisis.
 That, in turn, means the prices for consumers must go up too, pushing out those who can’t afford to spend time there.

 AdvertisementADVERTISEMENT

-“There's less seating now in the inexpensive places like Starbucks or McDonald's or Costa Coffee,” says Christenson, referring to research focusing on U.S. establishments.
+“There's less seating now in the inexpensive places like Starbucks or McDonald's or Costa Coffee,” says Karen, referring to research focusing on US establishments.
 “Older people and teenagers and people who don't have a lot of money use these fast food chain places because they can hang out there, and that's becoming less common.”

 AdvertisementADVERTISEMENT